HertieDataScience/SyllabusAndLectures/README.md

 - [rOpenGov](http://ropengov.github.io/projects/)

-### Week 5: Automatic Data Gathering Via Web Scraping + Statistical Modeling with R (1)
+### Week 5: Automatic Data Gathering Via Web Scraping + Automatic table and static visualisation

 A considerable amount of social science data is not stored in traditional data table type formats.
 Instead it is embedded in webpages.
 To access this data we will learn the basics of web scraping.
 We will also be examining in more detail ways to transform data, particularly with the [dplyr](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) package.

-We will learn then begin to learn how to fit and evaluate a variety of statistical models using the R language, including simple linear models and logistic regression models for categorical dependent data.
+We will then learn how to automatically generate summary and results tables for multiple markup languages using  [stargazer](http://cran.r-project.org/web/packages/stargazer/stargazer.pdf).
+We will then learn static descriptive and inferential data visualisation best practices including avoiding introducing optical illusions that distort data presentations and accommodating readers with visual impairments.
+We will also cover specific R packages for creating static visualisations, primarily [ggplot2](http://docs.ggplot2.org/current/) and [ggmap](http://journal.r-project.org/archive/2013-1/kahle-wickham.pdf) for mapping.

 #### [Slides (1)](https://cdn.rawgit.com/HertieDataScience/SyllabusAndLectures/6e71ce6019c3dab49f6161b941d497e162cd2359/LectureSlides/Lecture7/Lecture7.html)